 Diet restriction: follow a healthy balanced meal plan, with frequent small snacks.
 Eat plenty of fruits and vegetables, limit fat intake to 30% of total daily calories

-- Watch your weight: avoid excessive weight gain during pregnancy by following a diet plan and exercise routine.
-Average weight gain during pregnancy should be 15 pounds.
+Watch your weight: avoid excessive weight gain during pregnancy by following a diet plan and exercise routine.
+The average weight gain during pregnancy should be 15 pounds.

-- Regular blood glucose check: During pregnancy you may have to check your blood sugar 4-6 times a day and maintain a record.
-Before and after meals and after exercise because we want a strict control during pregnancy
+Regular blood glucose check: During pregnancy, you may have to check your blood sugar 4-6 times a day and maintain a record.
+Before and after meals and after exercise because we want strict control during pregnancy

-- Medication: gestational dibetes is mostly managed by diet and exercise.
-In some cases medication may be required.
-Doctor will prescribe sort acting insulin for you.
+Medication: gestational diabetes is mostly managed by diet and exercise.
+In some cases, medication may be required.
+The doctor will prescribe short-acting insulin for you.

-- Stress reduction: stress can raise blood glucose level, so try to relax and stay calm at all times.
+Stress reduction: Stress can raise blood glucose levels, so try to relax and stay calm at all times.

-Even after delivery, patient should have yearly checkup to detect development of type 2 diabetes in future.
+Even after delivery, patients should have a yearly checkups to detect the development of type 2 diabetes in the future.